AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Data Delivery/Overview.md

 Overview
 =============================

-Tablestore uses the data delivery function to deliver full or incremental data to Object Storage Service (OSS) that is used as the data lake.
-This function enables Tablestore to store historical data in OSS at lower cost while Tablestore implements offline or quasi-real-time analysis of larger amounts of data.
+Tablestore uses data delivery to deliver full or incremental data to Object Storage Service (OSS) that is used as a data lake in real time.
+This feature enables Tablestore to store historical data in OSS at lower costs while Tablestore implements offline or quasi-real-time analysis of larger amounts of data.

 Scenarios
 ------------------------------

-You can use data delivery function to address needs of the following scenarios:
+You can use data delivery to address needs of the following scenarios:

 * Tiered storage of cold and hot data

-  You can use data delivery and the [time to live (TTL)](/intl.en-US/Function Introduction/Wide Column model/Max versions and TTL.md) feature of Tablestore to store full data in OSS at low cost.
+  Data delivery uses the [time to live (TTL)](/intl.en-US/Function Introduction/Wide Column model/Max versions and TTL.md) feature of Tablestore to store full data in OSS at low costs.
 Tablestore allows you to query and analyze hot data with low latencies.

 * Full data backup